lexibank/northeuralex/README.md

-# CLDF dataset derived from Dellert's et al. "NorthEuraLex (Version 0.9)" from 2020
+# CLDF dataset derived from Dellert et al.'s "NorthEuraLex (Version 0.9)" from 2020

 Cite the source dataset as